dannystyleart/pino-openobserve/README.md

 ## Usage

+You can use the transport by importing it directly, or by passing the package name as the target.

+### Direct import

 The way you import the `pino` and `@openobserve/pino-openobserve` packages depends on whether you're using `import` or `require`.

 Using `import`: